openEOPlatform/documentation/authentication/index.md

 To express your interest in becoming an Early Adopter you need to follow 3 steps:

-1. Registration and Login (Authentication) for EGI check-in
-2. Connect an existing account to EGI check-in
+1. Connect an existing account to EGI check-in
-3. Apply to the openEO Platform virtual organization
+2. Apply to the openEO Platform virtual organization

-The 3 steps are described in detail below.
+The 2 steps are described in detail below.

-## Step 1: Registration and Login (Authentication)
+## Preamble: Registration and Login (Authentication)

 To register for openEO platform, you usually do not need to pick a username and invent a new password.